I have a great makeover to share with you today!!

 Y’all know I don’t really like just painting things white–I get bored with that real quickly.

-But, you have to go with what the piece tells you about its style, and sometimes that means a simple white is the perfect fit.
+But, you have to go with what the piece tells you about its style, and sometimes that means a simple white is a perfect fit.

 This chest of drawers isn’t an old piece, but still has great bones and a really nice shape.